crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 transport be as much like Stdio as we can make it, and only really deviate if we really, really need to.

 - In Stdio, we have Environment Variables, in HTTP we have HTTP Headers
-- In Stdio, we have _socket-like_ behavior with input and output streams, in HTTP we have Websockets
+- In Stdio, we have _socket-like_ behavior with input and output streams, in HTTP we have WebSockets

 That's it really.
-We should be able to accomplish the same thing on Websockets as we do on Stdio.
-Websockets are the appropriate choice for transport over HTTP.
-We can do away with complex cross-server state management for sessions, We can do away with a multitude of corner-cases and on and on.
+We should be able to accomplish the same thing on WebSockets as we do on Stdio.
+WebSockets are the appropriate choice for transport over HTTP.
+We can do away with complex cross-server state management for sessions.
+We can do away with a multitude of corner-cases and on and on.

-Sure some things, like authorization, might be a bit more complicated in some instances (and easier in some); some firewalls out there might block Websockets; might be extra overhead for small sessions; It might be harder to resume a broken session.
+Sure some things, like authorization, might be a bit more complicated in some instances (and easier in some); some firewalls out there might block WebSockets; there might be extra overhead for small sessions; it might be harder to resume a broken session.
 But as
 _they_ say:

 > Clients and servers MAY implement additional custom transport mechanisms to suit their specific needs.
 The protocol is
 > transport-agnostic and can be implemented over any communication channel that supports bidirectional message exchange
 >
 > [modelcontextprotocol.io/specification/2025-03-26/basic/transports#custom-transports](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#custom-transports)

 As an industry, we should optimize for the most common use-cases, not the corner-cases.